AudreyLin/AudreyLin/README.md

 👩‍💻 I'm currently working on [DevfestAI](https://devfest.ai/) & [Hacktoberfest](hacktoberfest.com)

-🧠 I'm currently learning Rust.
+🧠 I'm currently learning the PERN stack and software architecture.

 📫 How to reach me:
 <br/>